 Immediately, remorse seized Bacchus.
 To atone for his actions, he poured his wine over the stone, staining the crystal a deep, violet hue.
 And so, the maiden Amethyst lent her name to the crystal.

 Although presented in a Classical guise, this myth only dates from the Renaissance.
 The French poet Remy Belleau created this story in 1576 as part of a poem on gemstone beliefs.
 Nevertheless, the idea that the stone could guard against drunkenness does go back to the Ancient Greeks.
 Amethystos means "not drunk" in Ancient Greek.
 They believed you could drink all night and remain sober if you had an amethyst in your mouth or on your person.

 Amethyst Symbolism and Spirituality

 Perhaps this association with calming physical passions led some early Christians to associate the amethyst with Christ.
 The gem's purple colors represented purity of spirit.
 Its purplish and reddish hues represented the chastening and purifying effects of suffering.
 Some believed the colors alluded to the wounds and suffering of Christ.
 Thus, amethysts were used to aid the healing of wounds.

 Many cultures find spiritual overtones in amethysts.
 Often viewed as a stone of peace, some believe amethyst's calming presence produces soothing dreams by bringing the dreamer more in tune with the Divine.
 This clarity and peacefulness also extends to the waking mind.
 Amethysts are said to help the mind flow freely in both mental and metaphysical dimensions.
 Many psychics keep this gem with their tarot cards or other oracular instruments.

 Amethysts and Protective Amulets

 The Ancient Egyptians worked amethysts into amulets as both a form of prayer and protection against harm.
 While later Egyptian artisans created elaborate and breathtaking pieces, early jewelry makers kept their designs more practical.
-At first, carnelian and beryl gems as well as amethysts were carved into the shapes of animals.
+At first, lapidaries carvedcarnelian and beryl gems as well as amethysts into animal shapes.
 Most likely, early magicians designed these devices as protective fetishes.
 In later times, an organized priesthood produced these amulets.